michaeltd/bashpass/readme.md

 ### Security concerns

-This application takes for granted that you can secure the safety of your computer at least for the duration of its operation.
+This application assumes that you can secure the safety of your own computer at least for the duration of its operation.

 A potentially misplaced hard drive if examined by a file recovery tool could reveal unencrypted version of password database files (.db3).